The Kentown Wizard Foundation

 • Palliative and hospice care for children

-• Wish-granting organizations for critically ill children
+• Wish-granting organisations for critically ill children

 • Mobility and independence support for young wheelchair users